-- to ensure that reasonable steps are taken so that all learners are able to join in with the activities of the school - to ensure that all learners make the best possible progress and that barriers to learning are removed and their needs are met - to ensure that there is effective communication between parents and school parents are central in discussions and informed of their child's additional needs - to ensure that Pupils are enabled to express their views and are fully involved in decisions which affect their education - to promote effective partnership and involve outside agencies when appropriate
+- to ensure that the curriculum and extra curricula activities are made accessible to all learners so that all are able to join in with the activities of the school - to ensure that all learners make the best possible progress - to ensure that barriers to learning are supported and needs are met - to ensure that there is effective communication between parents and school; that parents/carers are informed of their child's additional needs and that they are central in the discussion of how to meet their child's needs - to ensure that children's are enabled to express their views and are fully involved in decisions which affect their education - to promote effective partnership and involve outside agencies, when appropriate

-South Hill School has one named SENCo.
-The SENCo is also responsible for other vulnerable groups within the school and such has the title Inclusion Manager.
+South Hill School has two named SENCos.
+The SENCo is also responsible for other vulnerable groups within the school and as such has the title Inclusion Manager.
 She holds the NASENCo (National Award for SEN Co-ordinators) and is a member of the Senior Leadership Team.
 The Inclusion Manager is: Jacqui Donley.
-To contact the Mrs Donley please call the school on 01442 402127 or contact by email: jdonley@southhill.herts.sch.uk
+To contact the Mrs Donley please call the school on 01442 402127 or contact by email: jdonley@southhill.herts.sch.uk.